winstonrc/threejs-typescript-template/README.md

 - Model loader
 - Textures
 - Animation support (delta synced with the clock for consistent framerates)
+- Grid and Axes helpers to visualize the canvas
+- Stats module for monitoring FPS

 ## Installation & Usage